 - Assess whether you are capable of achieving that sale

 This analysis is important because it answers the second most important question.
-This is not a one time question as well.
+This is not a one-time question as well.
 This is a regular assessment.
-A businessman has to keep checking whether he is reaching the milestones set as per cost volume profit analysis.
-This will guide his decision-making process relating to increases in fixed costs, the speed of business operations etc.
+A businessman must keep checking whether he is reaching the milestones set as per cost volume profit analysis.
+This will guide his decision-making process relating to increases in fixed costs, the speed of business operations, etc.

-- Helps managers find out a breakeven point, target operating income etc.
+- It helps managers find out a break-even point, target operating income, etc.